314th Military Intelligence Battalion (United States): Lineage and honors

 Because the Allies had taken so few prisoners during the war in the Pacific, translation of documents became a critical source of intelligence, as would prove to be the case in the Okinawa campaign.
 Besides intelligence work, the Nisei were able to persuade some enemy soldiers into surrendering and to talk local civilians out of hiding.
-All of which was done at great personal risk, but the end result saved many lives including those of American soldiers.
+All of which was done at great personal risk, but the result saved many lives including those of American soldiers.
 The campaign for the Ryukyus represented the last major battle of World War II for the American soldier.
 In July the 314th returned to Mindoro in the Philippine Islands and remained there until the end of the war.

 Following World War II, the 314th played an important role during the occupation period.
 There was a need for linguists to assist in rounding up war criminals and protecting the occupying forces-all important missions for Army intelligence.
 On 31 October 1945, the commander of the 314th departed for Korea.
 (Once in country, the detachment began picking up replacement personnel.)
 Here it served with the XXIV Corps, which was given the responsibility for accepting the transfer of Japanese control.
 On 25 March 1947, the 314th was inactivated in Korea.

 From 21 May 1948 to 30 June 1950, the 314th served as a Reserve unit in Boston, Massachusetts.
 On 10 August 1950, the 314th was redesignated as Headquarters, 314th Military Intelligence Battalion.
-One result of the Korean War and increased tensions in Europe during the early 1950's was the introduction of group and battalion-size units to military intelligence.
+One result of the Korean War and increased tensions in Europe during the early 1950s was the introduction of group and battalion-size units to military intelligence.
 On 30 August it was again activated; this time in Cleveland, Ohio.
 At the end of the Korean War, the need for the 314th went away, and the battalion was inactivated on 1 April 1953.
 Its final tour in the Reserves began on 16 September 1988 when it was redesignated as Headquarters, Headquarters and Service Company, 314th Military Intelligence Battalion, and activated at Detroit, Michigan.
 On 15 September 1997, the 314th was inactivated.

 For over 50 years, the members of the 314th MI Battalion have served proudly in support of the Nation, its Army, and Military Intelligence.
 On 16 June 2000, the 314th MI Battalion began a new chapter and assumed a new mission upon its activation at San Antonio, Texas, and assignment to the 116th Military Intelligence Brigade, and then to the Army Reserve in San Diego 16 October 2012.